s3n0/e2scripts/README.md

    > - disadvantage is the need to manually edit this script after each new function is added to Enigma (plugins, binary files, scripts, etc.) for full backup or restore

 + **picons-downloader.sh**
-   > - simple bash script for download & extract picons from Google-Drive server, which are compressed with 7zip
+   > - simple bash script for download & extract picons from Google-Drive server, which are compressed with 7zip (i.e. 7zip archivator is required)
-   > - 7zip archiver is required

 + **oscam-new-version-updater.sh**
    > - script for automatic detection of new version on the internet and for immediate update in case of newer version